jsoref/chromium.src/mojo/public/tools/bindings/README.md

 Every Mojom file may optionally specify a single **module** to which it belongs.

 This is used strictly for aggregating all defined symbols therein within a common Mojom namespace.
-The specific impact this has on generated binidngs code varies for each target language.
+The specific impact this has on generated bindings code varies for each target language.
 For example, if the following Mojom is used to generate bindings: